 And, if that wasn't weird enough, Kerry blushed and replied that there was "no hidden meaning" behind the potatoes.
 Everyone laughed nervously; there was nothing else one could do as Russian-American relations were reduced to potatoes and carrots.

 At any rate, with each encounter John and Sergey's relationship has continued to grow stronger, thriving in a bubble detached from the world of international crises.

-But ultimately, Lavrov and Kerry are not their own bosses; they report to Barack Obama and Vladimir Putin.
+But at the end of the day, Lavrov and Kerry are not their own bosses; they report to Barack Obama and Vladimir Putin.

 The eye of the beholder

-There's been no shortage of disagreements over vision, style and demeanour between these two leaders, especially during Obama's second and Putin's third terms as presidents.
+There's been no shortage in disagreements over vision, style and demeanour between these two leaders, especially during Obama's second and Putin's third terms as presidents.